SillyFreak/typst-scrutinize/examination/src/question.typ

 /// })
 /// ```
 ///
-/// - func (function): a function that receives a metadata dictionary
+/// - func (function): a function that receives metadata and returns content or a value
 /// - loc (location): if given, this is used to find the current question instead of `locate()`
 /// -> content | any
 #let current(